LCOGT/lcogt_logging/README.md

 Installation
 ------------
-This module is available on the internal PyPI (http://buildsba.lco.gtn/python/):
+This module is available on PyPI

 `$ pip install lcogt-logging`